-While potential settlements for mild brain injuries might be lower, taking these injuries seriously is crucial.
+While average mild traumatic brain injury settlements may be lower, taking these injuries seriously is crucial.
 Every time you have a concussion, it can lead to further problems should you have another one.

 In general, a personal injury lawsuit for a mild traumatic brain injury could be worth between $20,000 and $80,000.

 Car Accidents and Traumatic Brain Injury Settlements

 Car accident brain injuries are one of the top causes of traumatic brain injuries.
 Settlement amounts vary widely based on the severity of your car accident brain injury, who is liable, and your overall damages.

 It’s common for brain injury settlements to be worth over $200,000 when the injury causes a change in your lifestyle and compromises your job.
 If your injuries are permanent, your case could be worth over $500,000.

 No one leaves their home with the assumption they are going to fall and have a life-changing injury.

 Unfortunately, that is what happens in many slip and fall accidents.
 Property owners who do not keep their property reasonably safe for visitors could be liable for your injuries in a slip and fall.

 Brain injuries are common because many people fall and hit their heads on something while falling or on the ground.